|

-I have tried to write this page in English with Google translator.
+I am writing this page in English with Google translator.
 Click the Danish version and see the original Danish website.
-Note the English page is under construction and therefore not finished.
-I need to read the proofs of the page.

 |